 By the end of the course, you will be confident about looking at previously unfamiliar art works and discussing them, both verbally in the group and in the journal that is a major component of the course grade.
 You will be familiar with a range of art terms, will be able to analyze the labels, wall panels and leaflets that accompany art displays, and will have a good sense of what there is to see in London and how best to understand it.

 Professor Laurence Scott

 Making Connections: Literary Analysis (LA) *pending approval

 This course traces the evolution of ‘imagined’ London as the setting and inspiration for literary works, from the mid-nineteenth century to the present.
 A key theme is the way in which London writers have responded to periods of extreme violence.
 We will consider, for example, Dickens’s articulation of the French Revolution, Modernist expressions of the horrors of the First World War, and how London writers past and present have represented the rise of European fascism and the subsequent terror of the Blitz.
 Students will explore the city in ways complementary to course material, while being introduced to important concepts in urban literary studies.

-Approach: Experiential Education (EE)
+Making Connections: Experiential Education (EE)

 Students can elect to complete an internship for 5 credits (20 hours/week), 4 credits (15 hours/week), or 3 credits (10 hours/week).